- 1.5 lbs ground beef

 Put a large pot over medium heat with all of the canned ingredients, everything gets added in here as it is ready.

-Deglaze the pan with the whiskey and beer, reduce slightly, and add the mixture to the pot.
+Deglaze the meat/onion pan with the beer and (optional) whiskey, cook to reduce slightly, and then add to large pot and mix thoroughly.